HarpurCriticalArchive/web/editorial-policy.md

 for all the versions for which there is no transcription, or only an unchecked one, are nonetheless available in the CHCA.

-**totals**: Not counting the plays there are 680 works in the CHCA in 2,695 versions.
+**totals**: Not counting the plays there are 680 works in the CHCA in 2,694 versions.
 The terminal year for the count is 1900.
-Of the 2,695 versions, 1,574 are in manuscript (mostly Harpur autographs, with a few in Mary Harpur’s or their son Washington Harpur’s hand), 680 in extant newspapers or magazines, 111 in non-extant newspapers with the versions surviving only as cuttings, 184 in Harpur’s pamphlet, broadsheet and book publications, 117 as cuttings of newspapers or published sources with holograph revisions, 19 in correspondence and 19 in published anthologies.
+Of the 2,694 versions, 1,569 are in manuscript (mostly Harpur autographs, with a few in Mary Harpur’s or their son Washington Harpur’s hand), 672 in extant newspapers or magazines, 111 in non-extant newspapers with the versions surviving only as cuttings (thus bringing the total known newspaper publications to 783), 190 in Harpur’s pamphlet, broadsheet and book publications, 114 as cuttings of newspapers or published sources with holograph revisions (thus bringing the total known manuscript versions to 1683), 19 in correspondence and 19 in published anthologies.
 The count of versions excludes anthology reprintings to 1900 sourced from Harpur’s book publications.

 ### <a name=DPWV></a>Designation of poetic works and versions